OpenDSA/OpenDSA/RST/en/Glossary.rst

       This is in contrast to the
       :term:`object-oriented programming paradigm`.

+   proof
+      :to-term: lower bounds proof :label: example
+      :to-term: NP-Completeness proof :label: example
+      :to-term: proof by contradiction :label: type
+      :to-term: proof by induction :label: type

+      The establishment of the truth of anything, a demonstration.

    proof by contradiction
       A mathematical proof technique that proves a theorem by first assuming that the theorem is false, and then uses a chain of